-The way you approach recruitment processes, such as reference checking, can have a real impact on candidate experience and the first impression a potential employee has of your organization.
+The way you approach recruitment processes, such as reference checking, can have a real impact on candidate experience and the first impression a potential employee has of your organisation.

 Our latest Recruitment Risk Index (RRI) research focused on the impact of poor recruitment processes in the Canadian market, and highlighted the role of transparency in creating a positive recruitment journey.